dkinsman/dkinsman.github.io/content/about/index.md

   publishResources: false
 ---

-Not a photographer, instead a broke grad student at <u>[Michigan State University](https://msu.edu)</u> in <u>[Computational Mathematics, Science and Engineering](https://cmse.msu.edu)</u>.
+Not a photographer, but a broke grad student at <u>[Michigan State University](https://msu.edu)</u> in <u>[Computational Mathematics, Science and Engineering](https://cmse.msu.edu)</u>.
 Grateful to be working with Danny Caballero and folks in the Computational Education Research Lab.

 <u>[Resume](/about/resume/)</u>